zahmsiyed/DynamicActiveDemo/README.md

 # Teacher Evaluation & Classroom Observation App

-This project is a step-by-step build of a full-stack web application for teacher evaluations, classroom observations, instructional feedback, and AI-powered classroom transcription insights.

-The build is intentionally phased so each layer is understandable before the next one is added.

-## Current Status

-Phase 1 is in progress/completed: project foundation.

-What exists now:

-- Next.js App Router project
-- TypeScript
-- Tailwind CSS
-- ESLint
-- A commented starter home page
-- A documented build path

-What does not exist yet:

-- Database
-- Authentication
-- Dashboards
-- Observation forms
-- Audio upload
-- AI transcription

-Those come in later phases.

-## Assignment Summary

 The finished application should support three user roles:

 - District admins: view district-wide schools, teachers, evaluations, analytics, and goals.